mmallindine/Madness-Project/scrollstory/index.md

 In September 1951, an American Army veteran named George Jorgensen began to receive a series of surgical operations to change his sex.
 By the end of 1952, Jorgensen had completed surgical sex reassignment and now had a passport reflecting her new name, Christine.
 Jorgensen was the first largely publicized case of sex change for an American citizen.
 The large press coverage of her transition gave more public attention to transsexualism, but did not create any conclusions.
 American psychiatrists were unsure of the cause of transsexualism or how to treat it.
 The general debate was to affirm and medically alter the transsexual’s body, as was the case with Christine Jorgensen, or to encourage the transsexual to embrace more masculine behaviors, as was the case with countless other psychiatric patients expressing transsexuality.[1]

 With the political climate opening more dialogue to resisting transgender affirmation and acceptance, it is important to understand the origins of this debate.
 The recent spotlight of transgender issues in politics has reignited a debate about the ability to, and limits of, changing an individual’s sex.
 Many of the arguments heard today mirror that of the 1950s and 1960s, when transsexuality came into American discourse.

+Through this article, I argue that while some psychaitrists did support allowing transsexuals to medcially transition, the greater gender norms of the time impeded gender affirming care from being the preferred course of action for the majority of the psychiatric community.

 ## Transsexual Affirmation